Nipponzan-Myōhōji-Daisanga

 Nipponzan-Myōhōji-Daisanga (日本山妙法寺大僧伽), often referred to as just Nipponzan Myohoji or the Japan Buddha Sangha, is a Japanese new religious movement and activist group founded in 1917 by Nichidatsu Fujii, emerging from Nichiren Buddhism.
-"Nipponzan Myōhōji is a small Nichiren Buddhist order of about 1500 persons, including both monastics and lay persons."
+"Nipponzan Myōhōji is a small Nichiren Buddhist Order of about 1500 persons, including both monastics and lay persons."
 The community reveres the Lotus Sutra as the highest expression of the Buddhist message.

 In addition, it is actively engaged worldwide in the peace movement.
 It is the most pacifist group in Japan of seven religious movements surveyed by Robert Kisala.
 The main practice of Nichiren Buddhism is to chant Namu Myōhō Renge Kyō.
 Nipponzan-Myōhōji monks, nuns and followers beat hand drums while chanting the Daimoku, and walk throughout the world promoting peace and non-violence.
 They try to explain the meaning of their ministry to all wishing to understand it.

 History

 In 1917, Nipponzan-Myōhōji was founded in Liaoyang.

 In 1932, Nipponzan-Myōhōji monks were attacked by a mob in Shanghai while beating drums and chanting Namu Myōhō Renge Kyō on the street.
 Two monks were hospitalized and one died.
 This was exploited by the Japanese Army to spark the January 28 incident, in which over 14,000 Chinese died.
-While some writers claim that Nipponzan-Myōhōji arranged the assault with the Japanese military, this was vehemently denied by Nichidatsu Fujii, who stated that his sect was a victim of the affair.
+While some writers claim that Nipponzan-Myōhōji arranged the assault with the Japanese military, this was vehemently denied by Nichidatsu Fujii, who stated that his Order was a victim of the affair.

 In 1933, Nichidatsu Fujii visited Mahatma Gandhi in India.
 In a letter to Gandhi, Fujii wrote that the Japanese cause was just and that Japan had a unique historical commitment to peace due to its Buddhist culture.

 In 1937, Nipponzan-Myōhōji army chaplains praying for peace were the first to enter the city of Nanjing during the Nanjing Massacre.